syncfusion-content/maui-docs/MAUI/PDF-Viewer/Sticky-Notes.md

 ![Sticky Note Desktop](Images/stick.gif)

-The following image represents how to add the sticky note annotation using toolbar in mobile.
+The following image represents how to add the sticky note annotation using the toolbar on mobile.

 ![Sticky Note Mobile](Images/stickymobile.gif)

-### Add the sticky note without using toolbar
+### Add the sticky note without using the toolbar

-You can add sticky note annotation to a PDF document by tapping with touch (or mouse down) on a PDF page.
-The following steps explains how to add sticky note annotation in a PDF:
+You can add sticky note annotations to a PDF document by tapping with a touch (or mouse down) on a PDF page.
+The following steps explain how to add sticky note annotations to a PDF:
-1. Set the AnnotationMode property of the SfPdfViewer to StickyNote.
+1. Set the [AnnotationMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationMode) property of the SfPdfViewer to `StickyNote`.
 This activates the sticky note mode on the control.

 The following code explains how to enable the sticky note mode

 {% tabs %}
 {% highlight C# %}
 // Enable or activate the sticky note mode.